Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS)

 ACTION: Addressing Risk through Community Treatment for Infectious Disease Now (042)

-Improving HIV and Opioid Use Disorder (OUD) management and implementation for criminal justice (CJ)- involved individuals requires effective approaches to screening, linkage and adherence to integrated services across community agencies and service providers.
-Community reentry represents a critical opportunity to link individuals to HIV prevention and treatment and OUD service providers.
-In response, Yale University is conducting a effectiveness-implementation random control trial study to compare two models [Patient Navigation (PN) or Mobile Health Unit (MHU) service delivery] of linking individuals recently released from prison and jail to the continuum of community-based HIV and OUD prevention and treatment service cascades of care.
+Improving HIV and opioid use disorder (OUD) management and implementation for justice-involved individuals requires effective approaches to screening, linkage, and adherence to integrated services across community agencies and service providers.
+Community reentry represents a critical opportunity to link individuals to HIV prevention, treatment, and OUD service providers.
+The Yale University JCOIN Research Center is conducting…

 Read More